OpenScienceLabs/opensciencelabs.github.io/docs/analytics.md

 - Every request applies an exact, case-insensitive `hostName` allowlist AND `platform = web`.
 Never put previews, localhost or unrelated domains in the allowlist.
 Hostnames are not inferred from the property, URL, or site tag.
+- This is **OSL-published data sourced from Google Analytics**, not a Google certification of audience size.
+Consent choices and blockers can prevent measurement, and recent figures may change during GA4 processing.
+The public page explains these limitations and links to OSL's sponsorship page.
 - All windows are inclusive property-local calendar dates.
 Every refresh re-queries the entire rolling and historical windows to capture late processing and revisions.
 A timezone change or midnight crossing mid-export